How to Read an Eqvista 409A Valuation Report

 How Does a 409A Valuation Report Help You?

 When it comes to valuing private shares, the report provides a structure for private corporations to follow.
-When an unaffiliated or independent entity does the valuation, it creates a safe harbour, which means the IRS will assume the report is “reasonable”.
+When an unaffiliated or independent entity does the valuation, it creates a safe harbor, which means the IRS will assume the report is “reasonable”.
 It also determines:

-Determining FMV of common stock
+Determining FMV of Common Stock

 You can immediately see the price of shares on the open market when calculating the value of a public firm stock by going online.
 Private corporations, on the other hand, are unable to do so.
 With a 409A valuation, private firms must first assess their common stock’s “fair market value” (FMV).
 The recognized current worth of one share of a private company’s common stock is known as fair market value.
 It shows how much the store would be worth if it were traded on the open market.
 This is not to be confused with “post-money valuation” which is the market value of the entire business.